atsuvovor/CyberThreat_Insight/cyber_attack_insight/README.md

 > This appendix provides a formal mathematical description of the cyber-attack simulation logic, suitable for **academic review, regulator submission, or independent model validation**.
 > No narrative interpretation is included in this section.

+Below is a **clean, regulator- and academic-friendly enhancement** of your section.
+I’ve **added a concise “Notation & Symbols” explanation under each attack type**, written in **plain English**, without overloading the math.

+You can paste this directly into your `README.md`.

+## Mathematical Foundations of Attack Simulation (with Notation)

 ### Phishing — Credential Abuse

 $$